-Notes: Property income in EUROMOD is obtained by the sum of taxable rent and cadastral income of main residence and other buildings (imputed due to the lack of info in the original data).
-Self-employment income not corrected for tax evasion because originally derived from amount data.
+Notes: Property income in EUROMOD is obtained by the sum of taxable rent (i.e 85% of rent) rent and cadastral income on main residence and other buildings (imputed due to the lack of info in the original data).
+Self-employment income corrected for tax evasion.
 Amounts are expressed in euro per year.
-Sources: Agenzia delle Entrate, Analysis of Tax Records.